Lynixenn/neovim/README.md

 ## Structure

-The configuration is organized in a modular structure for easy maintenance:
+The configuration is organized in a modular structure for easy maintenance, focusing on Simple things like:

-    ~/.config/nvim/
-    ├── init.lua          # Entry point
-    ├──── lua/              # Lua modules
-    ├────── addons/
-    └──────── modules/
+- Syntax highlighting
+- A Theme
+- Speed
+- Minimality

+To Accomplish this, the basic Configuration is kept simple, working through an "Addon" System instead.
+File-specific keybinds are always bound as a group to `<leader>y` to simplify the keybind structure.

+Both Typst, LaTeX, C, C++ and Rust might work with `<leader>y`, but the keybinds will have a different functionality buffer to buffer.

 ## Requirements